These are the minimum requirements to run Toolset plugins:

 You should see something like this:

 On the first line, you will see which version of PHP you are running.
-If you are using PHP version earlier than 5.6, Toolset will have problems running on your site.
-Your best option is to email your hosting company and ask them to upgrade you to PHP version 5.6 or later.
-Currently, we recommend PHP 7 and later versions.
+If you are using PHP version earlier than 7.0, Toolset might have problems running on your site.
+Your best option is to email your hosting company and ask them to upgrade you to PHP version 7.0 or later.

 Usage of the eval() function